robroc/GIS-with-python/README.md

 # GIS-with-python
-An overview of 6 Python libraries for working with spatial data Presented at Montréal Python on Feb.
+An overview of 6 Python libraries for working with spatial data.

+Presented at Montréal Python on Feb.
 2017

 See the Jupyter Notebook file (.ipynb) for details.